ashleyschuett/resalloc/client/README.md

 # Resalloc Client

-#### Bad Things
-- Though be made using setup tools so it could be installed via pip.
-- the ssh connection just makes a call to the os...
-Sorry windows users.
-This should use a native python implementation to make it more portable

 #### Instalation
 - requires python 2.7
 - pip install -r requirements.txt

 #### Configuration
 This client requires you to change the server_ip variable on line 11 of client.py.
-You can see what IP it can be accessed at via docker ps.
+You can see what IP it can be accessed at via the `docker ps` and the `docker-machine ip default` command for OSX users.

 #### Example Commands